Organic Coffee in the UK - What's behind the increasing consumer demand for buying organic?

 Not everyone understands why buying organic coffee in the UK is important.
-At the same time, many of you clearly do!
-We know that because you’ve found our website and Owens Coffee products as a direct result of your own interest.
+At the same time, many people clearly do!
+And as a result of your own interest, you’ve found Owens Coffee's organic coffee product range as a direct result of your own interest.

 Said to be the world’s second most important export commodity after crude oil2, the production and process of getting coffee from plantation to cup places a huge impact on economies, the planet and the consumer.